Raijeee/SleepSync/README.md

 7. The application must contain a log in screen, registration screen, home screen, screen to enter sleep data and screen to view the sleep data; in total 5 unique screens.

 ### Client Approval
-To check if the client approves my planning and the success critierias, I have decided to email him to verify with him.
+To check if the client approves my planning and the success criteria, I have decided to email him to verify with him.

 ![](client2.png)

-Now that we have the success criterias verified, we can move on to the coding.
+Now that we have the success criteria verified, we can move on to the coding.
 ## Works Cited

 1. "The 10 Most Popular Programming Languages to Learn in 2021."
 Northeastern University Graduate Programs, 14 May 2021, www.northeastern.edu/graduate/blog/most-popular-programming-languages/.
 Accessed 28 Mar.
 2022.